West Baltimore station

-West Baltimore station is a regional rail station located in the western part of the City of Baltimore, Maryland along the Northeast Corridor.
+West Baltimore station is a commuter rail station located in the western part Baltimore, Maryland, along the Northeast Corridor.
 It is served by MARC Penn Line trains.
-The station is positioned on an elevated grade above and between the nearby parallel West Mulberry and West Franklin Streets (U.S. Route 40) at 400 North Smallwood Street.
+The station is positioned on an elevated grade at 400 Smallwood Street near parallel West Mulberry and West Franklin Streets extending off U.S. Route 40.
 Three large surface lots are available for commuters.
-The station is not accessible, with two low-level side platforms next to the outer tracks, but MTA Maryland plans to later renovate the station with accessible platforms and entrances.
+The station only has staircases from street level and two low-level side platforms next to the outer tracks and is thus not accessible to people with some mobility disabilities, but MTA Maryland plans to renovate the station with accessible platforms and entrances.

 History

 Edmondson

 The Baltimore and Potomac Railroad (B&P), owned by the Pennsylvania Railroad, opened to Baltimore in 1873.
-By the early 1900s, the PRR stopped at Lafayette and Calverton (also known as Gwynns Falls) west of Baltimore, serving local residential areas.
-Because both the B&P and the Northern Central Railway approached Penn Station from the west, PRR through trains from Washington to Harrisburg had to operate in reverse from Baltimore to Washington.
-To correct this, the PRR planned to replace the two stops with a single intercity-oriented station located between them, along with a wye at the north end of the Baltimore and Potomac Tunnel to allow trains to bypass Penn Station.
+By the early 1900s, PRR stopped at Lafayette and Calverton, also known as Gwynns Falls, west of Baltimore, serving local residential areas.
+Because both the B&P and the Northern Central Railway approached Penn Station from the west, PRR through trains from Washington, D.C. to Harrisburg, Pennsylvania had to operate in reverse from Baltimore to Washington, D.C.
+To correct this, PRR planned to replace the two stops with a single intercity-oriented station located between them, along with a wye at the north end of the Baltimore and Potomac Tunnel to allow trains to bypass Penn Station.